mszan/demo-auth-jwt-nestjs-react/README.md

 docker compose exec kraftapp-backend npx mikro-orm-esm seeder:run
 ```

-If the backend service didn't trigger the hot reload, you can manually restart the container to ensure that the changes are picked up:
+If the backend service didn't trigger the hot reload at this point, you can manually restart the container to ensure that the database-related changes are picked up:

 ```bash
 docker compose restart kraftapp-backend